Carrion-lab/bacLIFE/README.md

 #### Create your own metadata

-To be able to run the Lifestyle prediction module and the Shiny app (next modules of the MicroLife pipeline) you have to make a `mapping_file.txt` for your genomes.
+To be able to run the Lifestyle prediction module and the Shiny app (next modules of the microLife pipeline) you have to make a `mapping_file.txt` for your genomes.
 You can find an example of the mapping file in the main folder {INSERT PATH}.
 It consists of a two column tab-separated file where the first column specifies the FASTA file name (as established in the `data/` directory) and the second column specifies the Lifestyle of that genome given by the user(WHEN DID THE USER DO THIS??).
 Genomes with no lifestyle information must be annotated as "Unknown".

-#### MicroLife output
+#### microLife output

-The main (and very big) output of MicroLife is a file called `MEGAMATRIX_renamed.txt`, a matrix where each row represents one gene cluster and each column represents the presence of these clusters in the different genomes and their annotation in different databases
+The main (and very big) output of microLife is a file called `MEGAMATRIX_renamed.txt`, a matrix where each row represents one gene cluster and each column represents the presence of these clusters in the different genomes and their annotation in different databases

 ## Lifestyle prediction module